devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Same configuration + Different state = CLI workspace
 ```

-I use CLI workspaces sparingly in practice — they're a reasonable fit for genuinely parallel, structurally identical environments (say, ephemeral per-PR preview environments), but for permanent environments like dev/staging/prod I generally prefer entirely separate root module invocations with separate backend state paths.
+I use CLI workspaces sparingly in practice, they're a reasonable fit for genuinely parallel, structurally identical environments (say, ephemeral per-PR preview environments), but for permanent environments like dev/staging/prod I generally prefer entirely separate root module invocations with separate backend state paths.
 The blast radius of a workspace mix-up (running `apply` in the wrong workspace) is a risk I'd rather design away than manage carefully every time.

 ## 54. Terraform Cloud Workspaces

-Terraform Cloud workspaces are a broader, different concept than CLI workspaces — same word, considerably more scope.
+Terraform Cloud workspaces are a broader, different concept than CLI workspaces, same word, considerably more scope.

 A Terraform Cloud workspace can manage: